Grandma Mae’s Dog Food Review

-Grandma Mae’s Country Naturals dog food receives the Advisor’s second-highest tier rating of 4 stars.
+Grandma Mae’s Country Naturals Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-The Grandma Mae’s Country Naturals product line includes four dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Grandma Mae’s Country Naturals product line includes the 8 dry dog foods listed below.

-Grandma Mae’s Country Naturals Farmhouse Blend was selected to represent the other products in the line for this review.
+Grandma Mae’s Country Naturals Adult Dog Entree was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Dry Dog Food

 Ingredients: Chicken meal, brown rice, millet, oats, chicken fat (preserved with mixed tocopherols), barley, dried plain beet pulp, menhaden fish meal, dried egg product, flaxseed meal, natural chicken liver flavor, cranberries, blueberries, dl-methionine, sweet potato, dried apple pomace, dried carrots, dried spinach, potassium chloride, lecithin, dicalcium phosphate, choline chloride, l-lysine, monosodium phosphate, dried Lactobacillus acidophilus fermentation product, dried Bacillus subtilis fermentation product, dried Bifidobacterium thermophilum fermentation product, dried Bifidobacterium longum fermentation product, dried Enterococcus faecium fermentation product, zinc proteinate, vitamin E supplement, niacin, zinc sulfate, chelated ferrous sulfate, riboflavin, copper proteinate, manganese proteinate, vitamin A supplement, chelated copper sulfate, d-calcium pantothenate, vitamin B12 supplement, chelated manganese sulfate, biotin, vitamin D3 supplement, cobalt proteinate, thiamine mononitrate, folic acid, chelated sodium selenite, chelated calcium iodate

 Red denotes controversial item